-In accordance with Government Auditing Standards, we have also issued our report dated April 1, 2024 on our consideration of North Country Trail Association, Inc.'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of North Country Trail Association, Inc.'s internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering North Country Trail Association, Inc.'s internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated April 9, 2025, on our consideration of North Country Trail Association, Inc.'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of North Country Trail Association, Inc.'s internal control over financial reporting an integral part of an audit performed in accordance with Government Auditing Standards in considering North Country Trail Association, Inc.'s internal control over financial reporting and compliance.